heptarch/heptarch.github.io/drafts/demon.md

-All the prosaic details of that dreary afternoon---sky alternating between bruised peach and gravecloth---rain imminent---the coach horses, champing and steaming in their oiled leather beneath Euston Arch---now the station master, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Susan Dewar, who, 200 yards directly
+All the prosaic details of that dreary afternoon---sky alternating between bruised peach and gravecloth---rain imminent---the coach horses, champing and steaming in their oiled leather beneath Euston Arch---and now the station master, taking a quick swig and eyeing the coffered vault of the Great Hall with mindless curiosity---all these details are infinitely beneath the notice of Susan Dewar, who, 200 yards directly